Skip to main content

 Proactive alerting is most useful when you need to intervene before a table is not delivered on time or an update fails.
 When performance and governance are not concerns, but you do need to know when a particular task or DAG fails, alerts may suffice.
 For this use case, Astronomer recommends Astro alerts, which do not require modification of DAG code.
 Airflow notifications provide some of the same functionality.

-By contrast, when you need to implement robust performance and data quality monitoring, a standardized approach at the organizational level, incorporating analytics, is recommended.
-In this case, proactive alerts such as SLAs are needed.
+By contrast, when you need to implement robust performance and data quality monitoring, a standardized approach at the organizational level, alerting on timeliness and freshness of business-critical data products is recommended.
+In this case, Astronomer recommend using Astro Observe.

 Was this page helpful?